Volkswagen Caddy: Safety

-Third generation (Typ 2K; 2004)
+Third generation (Typ 2K; 2003)

-The third generation of Volkswagen Caddy debuted at the end of 2003, at the RAI Commercial Vehicle Show in Amsterdam, with production commencing in May 2004.
+The third generation of Volkswagen Caddy debuted in October 2003, at the RAI Commercial Vehicle Show in Amsterdam, with production at Poznań commencing in November 2003.

 The Typ 2K shares 50% of its modules with the Volkswagen Golf Mk5 and Volkswagen Touran.
 The new model Caddy has a more aerodynamic design, the angle of the windscreen and A pillar is more horizontal, making the dashboard bigger and the bonnet (hood) smaller.

 There are two body sizes: "normal" and Maxi.
 These can both be configured as a Panel Van, a Window Panel Van, Kombi (spartan passenger version), Caddy Life (family version), and a Camping version called the Caddy Tramper or Caddy Life Camper.

 A Caddy Life or Kombi seats up to five in two rows while a Caddy Life Maxi or Kombi Maxi seats up to seven in three rows.
 The Life version has interior trimmings like that of a conventional five seater wagon while the Kombi is a naked panel van with windows and seats.
 The difference in road noise between the two is described by some as substantial.

-Caddy Panel (2010–present)
+Caddy Panel (2010–2021)

-The Caddy Panel grew in size over the Caddy Typ 9K, it measures in length 4405 mm, width 1802 mm, height 1833 mm, wheelbase 2682 mm, has a 750 kg payload, and a loading volume of 3.2 m^{3}.
+The Caddy Panel grew in size over the Caddy Typ 9K, it measures 4405 mm in length, width 1802 mm, height 1833 mm, and wheelbase 2682 mm.
+It has a 750 kg payload, and a loading volume of 3.2 m3.
 The current shape Typ 2K Caddy, on sale in Europe since 2003, is a leisure activity vehicle with Volkswagen Golf Mk5 front suspension.

 It resembles the compact MPV Touran, and is assembled at the Poznań factory in Poland.
 In May 2007, British Gas signed a landmark deal which saw 1,000 vans being supplied to the firm, which were fitted with a bespoke racking system and a speed limiter, designed by Siemens.
 The deal was renewed in September 2015.